[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 (because otherwise you will rev the engine while in the menu)

-(res small cos im on steam deck :P)
+(res small cos im on a steam deck :P)

 – (if that bothers you, skip to the second part of the tutorial that includes the keyboard in the setup. it’s much more casual.)